captionpoint/captionpoint-plays/THE-ROOMMATE.md

 template: music
 ---
 ## SHARON:
-I'm sorry.
+I’m sorry.
 ---
-I'm so sorry.
+I’m so sorry.
 ---
 Should I be sorry?
 ---